Logic2019/myAngProject/README.md

 # myAngProject
-A new angular project which started to 31-01-2022, will be a very big project and will need more hand no it
+A new angular project which started to 31-01-2022, will be a very big project and will need more hands on it